-Watch for these early signs and symptoms of autism.
-Experts from the Department of Neonatal & Developmental Medicine at Singapore General Hospital (SGH) share more.
+How can you tell if your child has autism (autism spectrum disorder)?
+Experts from the Department of Neonatal & Developmental Medicine at Singapore General Hospital (SGH) answer.

 Prof Ho Lai Yun, Emeritus Consultant from the

 Singapore General Hospital (SGH), a member of the

 SingHealth group, explains: “Autism is one of several disorders – including Asperger syndrome and Rett syndrome – that are classified under autism spectrum disorder (ASD).”

 Children with ASD develop normally into adults.
 However, they continue to have impaired social communication, interaction and fondness for repetitive actions.
 How the child turns out is usually determined by his or her cognitive and social abilities.

 About 70% of children with ASD are mentally retarded, with most requiring supervision at home and work.
 They enjoy a normal life expectancy, although some will have residual psychological problems (anxiety and depression) or seizures.